mindspore-ai/docs/docs/mindspore/source_en/model_train/program_form/static_graph.rst

    in graph mode.
-For Python keywords, there are some keywords that are not supported in graph mode: AsyncFunctionDef, Delete, AnnAssign, AsyncFor, AsyncWith, Match, Try, Import, ImportFrom, Nonlocal, NamedExpr, Set, SetComp, Await, Yield, YieldFrom, Starred.
+For Python keywords, there are some keywords that are not supported in graph mode: AsyncFunctionDef, Delete, AnnAssign, AsyncFor, AsyncWith, Match, Try, Import, ImportFrom, Nonlocal, NamedExpr, Set, SetComp, Await, Yield, YieldFrom.
 If the relevant syntax is used in graph mode, an error message will alert the user.